xuyuji9000/flyway-demo/README.md

 # flyway demo

-This project is used to test out flyway usability at different environment.
+This project is used to test out flyway usability at different environments.

 Tested environments: